 Elizabeth utilizes a client-centered, trauma-focused approach and is trained in Experiential Play Therapy.
 She believes that play is the language of children and that all children process life experiences through play and art when given the space to do so.
 Elizabeth also has training in DBT skills, art and dance movement therapy techniques, and sand play techniques.
 She provides diagnostic assessments, individual, group, and family therapy.

-Ahnnica Baade, MA is a School-Linked Mental Health Therapist in Cambridge, MN with high school students and their families.
+Ahnnica Baade, MA is a Licensed Professional Clinical Counselor with the Minnesota Board of Behavioral Health and Therapy.
+She is currently a School-Linked Mental Health Therapist in Cambridge, MN with high school students and their families.
+She also sees clients at the Cambridge outpatient office as well as co-facilitates Adolescent DBT.
 She received her Bachelor of Arts in Psychology and minors in Family Social Science and Family Violence Prevention at the University of Minnesota.
 She received her Master of Arts from Bethel University in Counseling Psychology.
-She is currently working toward licensure in Marriage and Family Therapy and a certificate in Child and Adolescent Mental Health.

 Sheila Grow, MSW, LGSW